sloekito/WWCode-cloud-deploy/README.md

 1. Choose your IAM user name (not the check box).

+1. Access type, select "Programmatic Access".
+Click Next.

+1. Set permissions, click "Create Group", Check "AdministratorAccess" and assign a group name to it (something like "admin")

 1. Choose the Security credentials tab and then choose Create access key.

 1. To see the new access key, choose Show.
 Your credentials will look something like this: